The Onion: 85th Academy Awards controversy

-Subway September 11 Promotion
+Subway September 11 promotion

 In 2013, The Onion published an article detailing the introduction of a recent promotion at Subway themed around the September 11 attacks, where customers could supposedly get two footlong subs for $9.11.
 This article was accompanied by an ad that depicted a man flying towards two sub sandwiches (arranged to depict the twin towers) along with further offensive jokes around the attacks.
 The ad quickly circulated around the internet and gathered much criticism as it led customers to believe it was official.

 Subway responded on Twitter with a statement reading: "Like everyone, we are deeply offended by the fake story and ad created by The Onion."
 However, the hoax again came under some scrutiny when YouTuber Travis Northrup posted a video where he printed out the ad and presented it as a coupon when ordering at his local Subway in San Francisco.
 To his surprise, the coupon was accepted.
 This video caused some backlash due to some believing that Subway was honoring the hoax, but many still saw it as a humorous situation.

-Murder of Big Show

-On June 16, 2017, The Onion featured an article describing professional wrestler Big Show being killed by WWE after a seven-year-old boy wandered into a steel cage during a live event in Indianapolis.
-The article, meant to lampoon the real-life killing of Harambe, a gorilla in a Cincinnati zoo, received criticism for satirizing the murder of an actual person as well as leading some fans to believe Big Show was dead.